wkumari/draft-harkins-owe/README.md

    [IEEE802.11] and is not intended to be used when an alternative that provides real authentication is available.

+8. References

-8. Normative References
+8.1.
+Normative References

-Harkins & Kumari        Expires January 28, 2017                [Page 9]

-Internet-Draft      Opportunistic Wireless Encryption          July 2016

    [IEEE802.11]
               IEEE Computer Society, "Telecommunications and information